Repositories

 org/apache/commons/commons-collections/3.2.1/commons-collections-3.2.1-src.jar.md5

-Project’s can publish multiple artifacts, which changes only the file name.
+Project’s can publish multiple artifacts, each with different names.
 The directory name remains the same.

 Savant uses MD5 files to ensure that the artifacts are valid when they are downloaded.